-Oklahoma’s current legislation has provisions for brick-and-mortar gambling through tribal-run outfits.
-The tribal-state compacts dictate the types of gambling available in each venue and how revenue is paid back to the state.
+Oklahoma’s current gambling laws have provisions for brick-and-mortar casinos through tribal-run venues.
+The tribal-state compacts in OK dictate the types of gambling available in each venue and how revenue is paid back to the state.

-Federal Gambling Laws
+Impact Of Federal Gambling Laws For OK Players

 The Rise And Fall Of PASPA

-The Professional and Amateur Sports Protection Act (PASPA) banned state-regulated sports betting in 46 states (including Oklahoma) for over 25 years since its inception in 1992.
-The law was repealed by the Supreme Court in May 2018.
+The Professional and Amateur Sports Protection Act (PASPA) banned state-regulated single-game sports betting in 49 states (including Oklahoma) since its inception in 1992.
+The law, which gave Nevada a monopoly on US sports betting, was overturned by the Supreme Court in May 2018.

-Navigating Tribal Compacts
+Understanding Oklahoma Tribal Casino Compacts

-Official Oklahoma Gambling Laws & Statutes
+Official Oklahoma Gambling Laws And Statutes

 Anyone who is interested in reviewing Oklahoma gambling laws and statutes in their entirety can visit the Oklahoma Statutes webpage.